Can I teach Day of the Dead at a Christian School?

 Here is what I discovered.

 Various countries observe the holiday in unique ways and with differing beliefs.
-For example, in Mexico, it is celebrated to a greater degree than in other countries, with parties, parades, costumes, decorated altars, and gravesite visitations.
+It is celebrated primarily in Mexico but also in other parts of Central America and among the Mexican diaspora in the United States.
+In Mexico, Día de los Muertos is celebrated to a greater degree than in other countries, with parties, parades, costumes, decorated altars, and gravesite visitations.

 However, in other countries, it is recognized quietly with a simple mass to honor and/or remember loved ones.